opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/processes.md

 ## Introduction

-The OGC API -- Processes standard supports the wrapping of computational tasks into executable processes that can be offered by a server through a Web API and be invoked by a client application.
+[OGC API -- Processes](https://ogcapi.ogc.org/processes) is a standard that supports the wrapping of computational tasks into executable processes that can be offered by a server through a Web API and be invoked by a client application.
 The standard specifies a processing interface to communicate over a RESTful